 OR it devalues your time so you’re only making $3/hour.

 If you’re thinking about offering a new product, really dissect the costs of it before you go into production.
-Although you may be able to sell lots of that product, you’re not making lots of money if your profits are low.
+Although you may be able to sell lots of that product at craft shows, you’re not making lots of money if your profits are low.

 If the numbers aren’t adding up now, consider if there are ways you can lower your material costs (e.g. buying in bulk) or decrease your time to make it (e.g. creating in bulk).